T. Boone Pickens: Career

 By 1981, Mesa had grown into one of the largest independent oil companies in the world.
 Pickens led Mesa's first major acquisition, a takeover of the Hugoton Production Company, which was 30 times the size of Mesa.
 He then shifted his focus to acquiring other oil and gas companies by making solicited and unsolicited buyout bids and other merger and acquisition activity.
 Pickens' corporate acquisitions made him well known during the 1980s, an era of extensive takeover activity.
 His most publicized deals included attempted buyouts of Cities Service, Gulf Oil, Phillips Petroleum and Unocal.
 During that period Pickens led two Mesa successful acquisitions of Pioneer Petroleum and the mid-continent assets of Tenneco.

-Pickens became well known to the general public after the Gulf Oil takeover when Time magazine put him on the cover for the March 1985 issue.
-He briefly considered running for president in the 1988 elections.
-During this period, he was often characterized as a corporate raider and greenmailer.
+Time magazine put him on the cover for the March 1985 issue when Mesa took over Gulf Oil.
+He considered running for president in the 1988 elections.
+During this period, he was characterized as a corporate raider and greenmailer.
 This is due to the fact that many of his deals were not completed, although Pickens and the shareholders he represented received substantial profits through the eventual sale of their stock as a result.
 His later takeover targets included Newmont, a New York-based firm, Diamond Shamrock, and Koito Manufacturing, a Japanese auto-parts manufacturer, making substantial gains in the process.
-He was also involved in the creation of the United Shareholders Association (USA), which from 1986–1993 attempted to influence the governance of several large companies.
+He was also involved in the creation of the United Shareholders Association (USA), which from 1986 to 1993 attempted to influence the governance of several large companies.
 After nearly two years of periodic hearing and debate, in July 1998 the Securities and Exchange Commission voted 4–1 to approve a one-share, one-vote rule, a primary USA objective.